mirumee/ariadne-website/docs/resolvers.md

 ## Handling arguments

-If GraphQL field specifies any arguments, those argument values will be passed to the resolver as keyword arguments:
+If a GraphQL field specifies any arguments, those argument values will be passed to the resolver as keyword arguments:

 ```python
 type_def = """